-Life in the UKiStockphoto
+Life in the UK

-The high humidity has its good side: It makes for a lush countryside with green meadows, rolling hills and woods.
-The UK has plenty of National Parks, and people living in the UK know how to make use of them.
+Fortunately, there is a silver lining to the high humidity, namely a lush countryside with green meadows, rolling hills, and woods.
+The UK has plenty of national parks and locals make avid use of them.
 Life in the UK includes a wide array of outdoor sports and leisure activities, e.g. hiking, cycling, rock-climbing, or kayaking.
-You can even go on a beach holiday during your life in the UK.
-The British love their beach huts, and there are some stunningly beautiful beaches on the south coast, particularly in the south west.
+You can even go on a beach holiday.
+The British love their beach huts, and there are some stunning beaches on the south coast, particularly in the southwest.

-While going through an estate agent can save you a lot of hassle, it doesn´t always ensure you get the best deal as they tend to charge various administration fees.
-Another way of finding accommodation when living in the UK is via Loot, a classified ads newspaper, which also has its own website and is regularly used to advertise property.
-The Internet in general is a good source, with websites like Gumtree catering to all tastes and budgets.
-If you are planning to live in London, Moveflat is highly recommended, especially for younger people happy to stay in shared accommodation during their life in the UK.
+While using an estate agent can save you a lot of hassle, it doesn’t always ensure you get the best deal as they tend to charge various administrative fees.
+Another way to find accommodation when living in the UK is via Loot, a classified ads newspaper, which also has its own website and regularly advertises property.
+The internet is in general a good source, with websites like Gumtree, Rightmove, and Home catering to all tastes and budgets.
+If you are planning to live in London, Moveflat is highly recommended, especially for younger people happy to stay in shared accommodation.

-Unless you stay in up-market accommodation while living in the UK, you might find some buildings lacking in modern comforts compared to the standards you may be used to.
+Unless you stay in up-market accommodation, you might find some buildings lacking in modern comforts.
 A lot of British houses date back to the Victorian period.
 While they are beautiful to look at, they are not always the most comfortable places to live.
 If your flat has any gas appliances, ask your landlord or estate agent for proof of a recent safety check.